 Since the implementation of the Mutual Recognition Agreement on Labour Mobility, the ACLS has two paths toward obtaining the CLS Commission.
-For complete descriptions of the exams, recommended study materials and detailed explanation of the examination procedures, please download the Candidate Handbook(PDF).
+For complete descriptions of the exams, recommended study materials and detailed explanation of the examination procedures, please download the Candidate-Handbook.

 In summary, candidates who do not hold a Provincial Commission have to successfully complete the three 3 professional examinations covering the following subjects:

-- Item 1 – ‘Acts and Regulations Relating to Surveys of Canada Lands’
+- P1 – ‘Acts and Regulations and National Standards for the Surveys of Canada Lands’

-Examination sessions are held twice per year, usually in March and October, in writing centers across Canada.
+Examination are on-line, on demand.
 Go to Forms section of the Web site for the exam registration form.

 Candidates who hold a Provincial Commission are required to write a 4 hour on-line on demand professional exam incorporating the following subjects: